joshgerdes/jekyll-uno/_posts/2023-11-22-Azure-Image-Builder-Build-Pipeline-with-Azure-DevOps.md

 1. **Navigate** to your **AIB** project
 1. Click **Pipelines**
 1. Click on your **Pipelines**, select **Edit**
-1. The Service Connection, has been created as a **Variable**, named **serviceconnection** in the pipeline, so we need to update the section:
+1. The Service Connection has been created as a **Variable**, named **serviceconnection** in the pipeline, so we need to update the section:

     serviceconnection: azserviceconnections

-to match the name of our service connection:
+To match the name of our service connection:

     serviceconnection: ServiceConnection-AIB

 Then click **Save**

-*Note: The Pipeline, by default is set to automatically run, when it triggers a new commit to the main branch of the repo, you can adjust this to None, else it will try to run and fail *(as its missing variables etc)*.
-If you do this, you can trigger the pipeline manually, but it depends on your requirements, as part of testing - I liked the fact that it automatically ran on every change to the code, without having been manually triggered.*
+*Note: The Pipeline, by default, is set to automatically run; when it triggers a new commit to the main branch of the repo, you can adjust this to None else.
+It will try to run and fail *(as its missing variables, etc)*.
+If you do this, you can trigger the pipeline manually, but it depends on your requirements; as part of the testing - I liked that it automatically ran on every change to the code without having been manually triggered.*

 ![Azure DevOps - Edit Pipeline](/images/posts/Edit-AzureDevOpsPiipelineServiceConnection-AIBProject.gif)